-Dr. Jeffrey Jenkins is the director of the PM&R department’s electrodiagnostic laboratory and serves as the Program Director of the UVA Physical Medicine and Rehabilitation residency training program.
-A Northern Virginia native who attended Columbia University as a National Merit Scholar, Dr. Jenkins is a graduate of the Georgetown University School of Medicine.
-He arrived at UVA in 1998 to pursue residency training, made a home in Charlottesville, and joined the departmental faculty in 2002.
+Dr. Jenkins is the director of the PM&R department’s electrodiagnostic laboratory and serves as the Program Director of the UVA Physical Medicine and Rehabilitation Residency Training Program.
+He is a Northern Virginia native who attended Columbia University and the Georgetown University School of Medicine.
+He arrived at UVA in 1998 to pursue residency training and joined the departmental faculty in 2002.

 Physical Medicine and Rehabilitation, University of Virginia

 - Licensed by the Virginia Board of Medicine

 - Board-certified by the American Board of Physical Medicine and Rehabilitation